conda-forge/aiida-core-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `aiida-core` can be installed with:
+Once the `conda-forge` channel has been enabled, `aiida-core, aiida-core.services` can be installed with:

 ```
-conda install aiida-core
+conda install aiida-core aiida-core.services
 ```

 It is possible to list all of the versions of `aiida-core` available on your platform with: